wkumari/draft-wkumari-dnsop-alt-tld/README.md

    harry.foo.example.com nameservers become a good oracle to determine what names exist, and who is trying to reach them.

-   For projects that are very latency sensitive, or which desire to provide confidentiality we recommend rooting the alternate namespace under the .ALT TLD.
+   For projects that are very latency sensitive, or that desire to provide confidentiality, we recommend rooting the alternate namespace under the .ALT TLD.

 5. IANA Considerations